Last updated: March 30, 2026

 • Inability to abstain from drinking because of the appearance of withdrawal

-• Major predisposing factor for alcohol use disorder
+• A major predisposing factor for alcohol use disorder:

 • Screening tests for alcohol use disorder